OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 ---
-summary: Learn about the OutSystems infrastructure architecture and it's deployment options.
-Includes details about the underlying technologies, components and services.
+summary: Learn about the OutSystems infrastructure architecture and its deployment options.
+Includes details about the underlying technologies, components, and services.
 Displays infrastructure examples with different levels of complexity, including multiple OutSystems pipelines.
 tags: article-page
 locale: en-us
 guid: 59f6b703-30bd-4143-8af8-aac2f6e82ae0